-- 1. Be prepared to successfully complete a Professional Medical Coder Certification Exam. - 2.
-Apply code sets (CPT, HCPCS, ICD-10-CM) related to coding of professional services. - 3.
-Discuss the role of the federal government in the development and oversight of healthcare service reporting and payment. - 4.
+- 1. Be prepared to successfully complete the professional medical coder certification exam. - 2.
+Pathophysiological principles, assessment findings, formulate field apply code sets related to coding of professional services. - 3.
+Discuss the role of the government in the development and oversight of healthcare service reporting and payment. - 4.
 Demonstrate an understanding of information about major insurance programs and federal healthcare legislation. - 5.
-Define and understand key terms associate with billing, reimbursement, and legislative entities.
+Define and understand key terms associated with billing, reimbursement, and legislative entities.

-In addition to these program-specific outcomes, the following general outcomes should apply:
+In addition to these program-specific outcomes, students will have demonstrated a proficiency in the following general outcomes:

-- 6. Applies principles of math and sciences appropriate to the study of Professional Medical Coding. - 7.
-Demonstrate both oral and written communication. - 8.
-Utilize technology appropriate to the study of Professional Medical Coding.
+- 6. Apply principles of math and sciences appropriate to the study of healthcare. - 7.
+Demonstrate both oral and written communication skills. - 8.
+Utilize technology appropriate to the study of health sciences.

-Name: Date:
+mame.
+Date

 Advisor: Student ID#

+CREDIT HOURS

-0011001 - 00DF COURSE NAME CREDIT HOURS
+E CODE COURSE NAME HOURS COMPLETED

-COURSI General COURSE NAME (9 credit hours) HOURS COMPLETED
+General Education (9 credit hours)

-CIS CIS 1053 1203 Computer Essentials OR Introduction to Computers 3
+CIS 1053 Computer Essentials OR

+CIS 1203 Introduction to Computers 3

 ENG 1003 Composition I (must earn a "C" or better) 3

 MATH 1113 Applied Math or higher-level mathematics course 3

-Medical Education (Core (17 credit hours)
+Medical Education ( Core (17 credit hours)

 Biology (4 credit hou urs)

-. , , ust be covered.)
+(All body systems mu ust be covered.)

-BIOL 1024 Human Anatomy and Physiology for Healthcare Professions This course also fulfilled by successfully completing these two course num OR by successfully completing: BIOL 2004 Human Anatomy and Physiolo BIOL 2014 Human Anatomy and Physiolo nbers: BIOL 1023 and BIOL 1021. igy I & Lab and
+BIOL 1024 Human Anatomy and Physiology for Healthcare Professions 8 This course also fulfilled by successfully completing these two course numb OR by successfully completing: BIOL 2004 Human Anatomy and Physiolog BIOL 2014 Human Anatomy and Physiolog pers: BIOL 1023 and BIOL 102 yy I & Lab and 1.

+, , , , •

 HSA 2013 Medical Terminology 3

 OTS 2003 Coding I 3

 OTS 2004 Coding II 4

 OTS 2013 Healthcare Billing, Compliance, and Reimbursement 3